 Aside from the question of whether or not you should put school on hold to return full-time to the workforce during the emergency, you can’t even be sure now if the resources are there to satisfy graduation requirements.

-Most Clinical Practicum Placements Are Being Cancelled
+Most Clinical Placements Are Being Cancelled

 Just as the virus has not hit all areas of the country with equal force, not all DNP programs are feeling the same impact.
 Some are continuing clinical placements with only slight modifications.

-Depending on the options your college is offering and the structure of the program, you may have little choice but to put your DNP on hold if your practicum is cancelled.
-Many programs place the practicum toward the end of your studies, when your regular classwork has already been completed, so even if classes are still offered, it may do you little good since you still won’t be able to complete your program on schedule.
+Depending on the options your college is offering and the structure of the program, you may have little choice but to put your DNP on hold if your clinical is cancelled.
+Many programs place the clinical toward the end of your studies, when your regular classwork has already been completed, so even if classes are still offered, it may do you little good since you still won’t be able to complete your program on schedule.

 Most Classwork Is Continuing In An Online Format